-(iii.)
+(ii.)
 Breaches of Section 15(1) of the Canadian Charter of Rights and Freedoms

-85. The acts and omissions of the Crown violated the basic and fundamental human rights of the Plaintiffs and Class Members, thereby violating their rights and freedoms under section 15(1) of the Charter.
+93. The acts and omissions of the Defendant have violated the basic and fundamental human rights of the Plaintiffs and Class Members under section 15(1) of the Charter.
+The Mental Health Services, established and maintained by the Defendant, result in a distinction based on mental disability, creating a disadvantage to the Class and perpetuating prejudice and stereotyping of those with a mental disability.